Hidden Cave & Grimes Point Archaeological Site

-It’s one thing to read about the artwork created by Nevada’s indiginous peoples, but it’s an entirely different experience to see these prehistoric masterpieces in person, especially when they’ve blended with nature.
+It’s one thing to read about the artwork created by Nevada’s indigenous peoples, but it’s an entirely different experience to see these prehistoric masterpieces in person, especially when they’ve blended with nature.
 That’s exactly what you’ll find at Grimes Point Archaeological Area along the Loneliest Road in America, minutes east of Fallon, Nevada.

 Here, American Indians left their indelible impressions on what would become the Silver State by carving pictures into the surfaces of large boulders and rocks, a practice now known as the making of petroglyphs.
 Over thousands of years, the basalt boulders began to take on an unusual look in a phenomenon known as desert varnish, which occurs when manganese and iron combine in arid climates to create a deeply polished red and black appearance.
 In short, it’s something to behold and you can see it for yourself at this popular archaeological site in northern Nevada.